 A gospel recounts the life of Jesus of Nazareth and his teachings, which form the foundations of the Christian faith.
 He lived in Israel during the Roman occupation of the country.
 His mission to reform what he saw as corruption in the Jewish faith caused conflict with the religious hierarchy and led to his execution by the Roman authorities.
 After his death and subsequent reports of his rising from the dead, followers of Christ - meaning 'the anointed one' - developed his teachings into a new faith, independent of Judaism but keeping much of its scriptures.

 Several gospels had been written by disciples of Jesus during the centuries following his death, but only four were authorised by the Council of Nicaea in 325 for inclusion in the Christian Bible.
 These four were attributed to St Matthew, St Mark, St Luke and St John, known as the four Evangelists.
-This page shows the first words of the 'Gospel of St Luke'.
+This page shows the first words of the 'Gospel of St John'.